cnp3/ebook/protocols/tcp.rst

    TCP selective acknowledgments

 A SACK option contains one or more blocks.
 A block corresponds to all the sequence numbers between the `left edge` and the `right edge` of the block.
 The two edges of the block are encoded as 32 bit numbers (the same size as the TCP sequence number) in an SACK option.
 As the SACK option contains one byte to encode its type and one byte for its length, a SACK option containing `b` blocks is encoded as a sequence of :math:`2+8 \times b` bytes.
-In practice, the size of the SACK option can be problematic as the optional TCP header extension cannot be longer than 44 bytes.
+In practice, the size of the SACK option can be problematic as the optional TCP header extension cannot be longer than 40 bytes.
 As the SACK option is usually combined with the :rfc:`1323` timestamp extension, this implies that a TCP segment cannot usually contain more than three SACK blocks.
 This limitation implies that a TCP receiver cannot always place in the SACK option that it sends, information about all the received blocks.

 To deal with the limited size of the SACK option, a TCP receiver currently having more than 3 blocks inside its receiving buffer must select the blocks to place in the SACK option.
 A good heuristic is to put in the SACK option the blocks that have most recently changed, as the sender is likely to be already aware of the older blocks.

-When a sender receives an SACK option indicating a new block and thus a new possible segment loss, it usually does not retransmit the missing segments immediately.
+When a sender receives a SACK option indicating a new block and thus a new possible segment loss, it usually does not retransmit the missing segments immediately.
 To deal with reordering, a TCP sender can use a heuristic similar to `fast retransmit` by retransmitting a gap only once it has received three SACK options indicating this gap.
 It should be noted that the SACK option does not supersede the `acknowledgment number` of the TCP header.
 A TCP sender can only remove data from its sending buffer once they have been acknowledged by TCP's cumulative acknowledgments.
 This design was chosen for two reasons.
 First, it allows the receiver to discard parts of its receiving buffer when it is running out of memory without loosing data.
 Second, as the SACK option is not transmitted reliably, the cumulative acknowledgments are still required to deal with losses of `ACK` segments carrying only SACK information.
 Thus, the SACK option only serves as a hint to allow the sender to optimize its retransmissions.

 As explained earlier, the TCP Timestamp option :rfc:`1323` prevents ambiguities while collecting round-trip-time measurements.
 It plays another very important role in today's high-bandwidth networks.
 Since TCP uses 32 bits long sequence numbers, the sequence numbers wrap after the transmission of 4 GBytes of data.
 With 10 Gbps and soon 100 Gbps interfaces, TCP only needs to transmit during a few seconds before reusing the same sequence number.
 Given that the Maximum Segment Lifetime is still 2 minutes, several packets, belonging to the same TCP connection could use the same sequence number.
 If one of these packets is severely delayed through the network, it could reappear at the same time as a packet with the same TCP sequence number.
 To prevent this problem, most modern TCP implementations associate a TCP timestamp option to each segment on transmission.
 When a TCP stack receives a TCP segment, it checks that its TCP timestamp is valid and if not the segment is discarded :rfc:`7323`.